uva-bi-sdad/us_patents_case_study/03_source_code/Comparing Name Gendering Techniques/README.md

 stratified sample of data to run the Genderize.io method, and then exports intermediate data files that are used by the next file.

 Next, run the R file sample_genderizer.R that applies IPUMS, SSA, and NAPP methods, and exports the data files for analysis

+Finally, run the results notebook to view the accuracy and confusion matrices for each method.